vbuglayev/java-knowledge-base/Writerside/topics/Two-Tier-Architecture.md

 - **Scalability**: Difficult to scale as the client is tightly coupled with the server.
 - **Maintainability**: Changes in business logic require updates to the client application.
 - **Security**: Increased risk since the client interacts directly with the database.

+## Conclusion
+Two-tier architecture is suitable for simple applications with minimal business logic and direct access to the database.
+However, it may not be scalable or maintainable in the long run, and there is an increased security risk due to direct client-database interaction.